vectordotdev/vector/.github/ISSUE_TEMPLATE/patch-release.md

 - [ ] Rebase the release preparation branch on the release branch
     - [ ] Ensure release date in cue matches current date.
     - [ ] Squash the release preparation commits (but not the cherry-picked commits!) to a single commit.
 This makes it easier to cherry-pick to master after the release.
 - [ ] Merge release preparation branch into the release branch
     - `git co v0.<current minor version> && git merge --ff-only prepare-v0.<current minor version>.<patch>`
+- [ ] Push the release branch to update the remote
+    - (This should close the preparation branch PR)
 - [ ] Tag new release
   - [ ] `git tag v0.<minor>.<patch> -a -m v0.<minor>.<patch>`
   - [ ] `git push origin v0.<minor>.<patch>`